 The more advanced you want to get with your fitness, the more diligent you need to be about factors potentially affecting your workout performance.

-My advanced clients are much more likely to notice the immediate effects on their training of things like not enough sleep, a day of sub-par nutrition, changes in their daily routines, or – you guessed it – alcohol consumption.
-One of my clients didn’t realize that alcohol was affecting her workouts until she drastically decreased her consumption, and noticed a boost in her energy and performance in the gym!
+Our advanced clients are much more likely to notice the immediate effects on their training of things like not enough sleep, a day of sub-par nutrition, changes in their daily routines, or – you guessed it – alcohol consumption.
+One of our clients didn’t realize that alcohol was affecting her workouts until she drastically decreased her consumption, and noticed a boost in her energy and performance in the gym!